SIGCOMM21-5G/artifact/Web-Browsing/README.md

 * `TimestampID` is the timestamp ID when the experiment started.
 * `DirectoryID` is the directory name to locate the experiment data folder.
 * `Carrier` is the carrier Type we used in the experiment.
-* `Network Type` is the network type when we did the
+* `Network Type` is the network type when we did the experiment.
+It will be 4G or 5G.
 * `websiteRange` will indicate the collected websitesID range.
 For example, 1-1500 means collect the Top 1-1500 websites in the [Alexa Rankings](https://www.alexa.com/topsites).

 Thus, to access `nth` round of experiment, the collected har file data can be accessed using `Dn/har-file/Tn` path under data folder.
 And the collected TCPDUMP file can be accessed using `Dn/tcpdump-file/Tn` path under data folder.